-The extent of the Green Belt in Newark & Sherwood District is shown below:

-- 6.27 Spatial Policy 4B of the ACS, 'Green Belt Development' defers to national policy for the assessment of certain types of applications in the Green Belt that would include major solar farms.
-National policy, as set out Chapter 13 of the NPPF, has the potential to be a significant constraint on major solar farm developments in the Green Belt. - 6.28 The NPPF states that the fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open.
-The essential characteristics of Green Belts are their openness and their permanence. - 6.29 National policy makes clear that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.
+- 6.26 The extent of the Green Belt in Newark & Sherwood District is shown in Appendix 2. - 6.27 Spatial Policy 4B (Green Belt Development) of the ACS defers to national policy for the assessment of certain types of applications in the Green Belt that would include major solar farms.
+Chapter 13 of the NPPF, has the potential to be a significant constraint on should be referred to when considering major solar farm developments in the Green Belt. - 6.28 The NPPF states that the fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open.
+The essential characteristics of Green Belts are their openness and their permanence.
+Areas of land within the Green Belt may be recognised as 'grey belt' if they do not strongly contribute to certain purposes specified in the NPPF.
+Any applicant arguing that their site is grey belt should submit an assessment that demonstrates this. - 6.29 National policy makes clear that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.
 When located in the Green Belt, elements of many renewable energy projects will comprise inappropriate development.
 In such cases, developers will need to demonstrate very special circumstances if projects are to proceed.
 Such very special circumstances may include the wider environmental benefits associated with increased production of energy from renewable sources.